mierdev/bookbot/README.md

 - Deploy a Python project on your personal GitHub account
 - Learn how to use a professional code editor (VS Code)
 - Put your Python and Git skills to the test in a real project

+# guided projects

+Guided projects are designed to get you *out* of tutorial hell, by writing a ton of code and giving you challenges to solve on your own (you are given a few hints, but the rest is on you and Google).